-I should tell you that I was also very thrilled to see the venue, I’ve never been there and I take pleasure in trying new places.
+I should tell you that I was really very thrilled to see the venue, I’ve never been there and I take pleasure in trying new places.
 And boy was this place superb!
-As I entered I was greeted by dim lights and a few cheerful people mingling with each other.
+As I entered, I was greeted by dim lights and a few cheerful people mingling with each other.
 I said hello to the hostess, ensured that I was signed in and took a seat in a corner to take in my surroundings.
 There was a television playing football (taking point #1); the décor, though simple was stunning, high tables and some regular ones were strategically scattered around the room and to the front, there stood the bar (just below the Television).
 I also noticed quite a few familiar faces so that reduced the anxiety factor a tad.

-After falling in love with the venue (my only true and sure to be lasting romance for the evening) I decided to join the other speed daters at the bar for light banter.
-By light I initially thought of brief but that didn’t happen since the activity started a lot behind schedule so I was involuntarily made to chat for quite some time with people I did know (Thank God).
-I thought that this might hamper our one on one conversations later in the evening but surprisingly it didn’t.
+After falling in love with the venue (my only true and sure to be lasting romance for the evening), I decided to join the other speed daters at the bar for light banter.
+By light, I initially thought of brief but that didn’t happen since the activity started a lot behind schedule so I was involuntarily made to chat for quite some time with people I did know (Thank God).
+I thought that this might hamper our one-on-one conversations later in the evening but surprisingly it didn’t.

-A little into chatting wine and hor’devours were served.
-The food was amazing and wine, well that’s always heavenly.
+A little into chatting, wine and hor’devours were served.
+The food was amazing and the wine, well that’s always heavenly.
 So I was in my happy place (compliments of the food) and I was relaxed (thanks to the mingling).
 So good place, good food, now bring on the good guys, right?!
 (Right-ish!)

 After eating, the ladies were all asked to sit at a table and the guys were asked to stand in the corner.
 The tables are all numbered.
-I was lucky #7, woot!
+I was lucky #7, Woot!
 Woot!
-I sat at my table with my best non intimidating smile.
+I sat at my table with my best non-intimidating smile.
 The guys were asked to choose any table to start, they (we) had seven minutes to converse and at the sound of the bell (BONG!) they were required to move to the number that preceded the one they started at.
 Gladiators readddyyyyyy?!!!!!!!!!
 I always liked when that guy said that, unfortunately our hostess didn’t, but she did give the signal to START YOUR DATES.

 I’m really not going to tell you about alllllllllllllll of the guys, just the five (good and terrible) that stood out the most.
 Okayyyy!!!!

 Dressed in all black and oozing a totally scary Gothic appeal this dude comes to my table with a cold stance and a weird smile.
 I wasn’t impressed, I was actually terrified.
 He started the conversation by asking me about what I liked to do, where I worked, the usual, blah, blah.
-In responding I might have looked away for a nanosecond and he was like “why are you not looking at me, are you nervous, am I scaring you?”
+In responding, I might have looked away for a nanosecond and he was like “why are you not looking at me, are you nervous, am I scaring you?”
 Ammm yesss, NEXT!